 Add Local/Remote Clients

 A client is your web or application server.
 This can be either local or remote client.
-You can configure a web/app server as a cache client in NCache using PowerShell.
+To configure a web or application server as a cache client, you can use either NCache Web Manager or PowerShell cmdlets.

 Using NCache Web Manager